Computing $n^{\rm th}$ roots in $SL_2$ and Fibonacci polynomials: Abstract

 \section{Abstract}

 Let $k$ be a field of characteristic $\neq 2$.
-In this paper, we show that computing $n^{\rm th}$ root of an element of the group $SL_2(k)$ is equivalent to finding solutions of certain polynomial equations over the base field $k$.
-These polynomials are in two variables, and their description involves generalised Fibonacci polynomials.
-As an application, we prove some results on surjectivity of word maps over $SL_2(k)$.
-We prove that the word maps $X_1^2X_2^2$ and $X_1^4X_2^4X_3^4$ are surjective on $SL_2(k)$ and, with additional assumption that characteristic $\neq 3$, the word map $X_1^3X_2^3$ is surjective.
+In this paper we study squares, cubes and their products in split and anisotropic groups of type $A_1$.
+In split case, we show that computing $n^{\rm th}$ roots is equivalent to finding solutions of certain polynomial equations in at most two variables over the base field $k$.
+The description of these polynomials involves generalised Fibonacci polynomials.
+Using this we obtain asymptotic proportions of $n^{\rm th}$ powers, and conjugacy classes which are $n^{\rm th}$ powers, in ${\rm SL}_2(\mathbb F_q)$ when $n$ is a prime or $n = 4$.